peter1314/HyTech-Logger/README.md

 # HyTech-Logger - 11/11/2019

-This application was written in Andriod Studio for Java.
-The application was created for logging Georgia Tech HyTech Racing cells intially.
+This application was written in Andriod Studio for Java and published on the Google Play Store on 11/11/2019 The application was created for logging Georgia Tech HyTech Racing cells intially.
 The HyTech Logger has been expanded to log anything the team needs.